Jharal Yow Yeh: Playing career

 Yow Yeh made his National Rugby League debut for the Brisbane Broncos at Suncorp Stadium in the 2009 NRL season's Round 1 clash with the North Queensland Cowboys.

 Yow Yeh was named to the Indigenous All Stars team in 2010, during which season he injured his leg, missing five rounds.
 The same year he was named to the Queensland rugby league team for Game II of the 2010 State of Origin series, but was not needed to play.
 He saw playing time for Queensland in the 2011 State of Origin series, scoring his first State of Origin try in his Game I debut.
 The same year he was named to the Australian national team, filling in for injured wingers Lote Tuqiri and Darius Boyd.

-On 3 November 2011 Yow Yeh was named international rookie of the year at the annual RLIF Awards dinner at the Tower of London.
+On 3 November 2011, Yow Yeh was named international rookie of the year at the annual RLIF Awards dinner at the Tower of London.

 Yow Yeh featured in the 2012 NRL All Stars Game as the right winger for the Indigenous All Stars team.
 Yow Yeh started strong in the 2012 NRL season, scoring a crucial try in the second half against the Parramatta Eels, the Broncos winning 18–6.
 In round 4 against the South Sydney Rabbitohs of the 2012 NRL season, Yow Yeh suffered compound fracture of the lower right leg.
 Down 12–0 at the time of his injury, the Broncos went on to win 20–12.
 However Yow Yeh's 2012 season was over with a serious injury described as "motorbike-like".
 On 28 April 2013, Yow Yeh returned to rugby league, playing second row for the Norths Devils.

 Yow Yeh announced, in March 2014, that he would retire from the game after failing to fully recover from the leg injury he suffered in 2012.

+Post Playing

+Post retirement from the NRL, Yow Yeh worked behind the scenes at the Broncos in a community role.
+Yow Yeh is also a host on Triple A Murri and works closely with Bloke in a Bar.
+Yow Yeh also revealed after retiring that he struggled with a pain killer addiction and bouts of depression as he was recovering from his ankle injury, he managed to overcome the need for medication and became the Broncos Indigenous Support Officer.